heptarch/heptarch.github.io/drafts/demon.md

   ⁂
   </p>

-Ȣ. "Ashmedai was trapped inside a chamber of rock, bound with chains of iron and cast into the sea.
+Ȣ. The little man is hiding behind the armchair.
+"Ashmedai was trapped inside a chamber of rock, bound with chains of iron and cast into the sea.
 It's as good a name as any, or I'm a begoo."

 "Are you Ashmedai?"

+He peeks out from behind it.
 "Ha!
 Are you Ellen Watson?
 Or a scone?"

 <p align="center">
   ⁂